Hello, I'm Jerome

 Puppy Portrait.
 Graphite on paper, 2005

 While exploring digital art, I continued to refine my traditional skills—sketching daily and working on independent projects purely for the joy of creating.
 In my junior and senior years of high school, I enrolled in the Running Start program, attending community college to earn both high school and college credits simultaneously.
-Through the VICOM program, I learned the fundamentals of graphic design and gained proficiency in Adobe Photoshop, Illustrator, and InDesign.
+Through Highline Community College's VICOM program, I learned the fundamentals of graphic design and became familiar with Adobe Photoshop, Illustrator, and InDesign.

-I worked the usual teen jobs—lifeguarding, roofing, stocking dairy freezers; but it wasn’t until I became a Sign Artist at Trader Joe’s that I began to envision a career in art.
+I worked the usual teen jobs—lifeguarding, roofing, stocking dairy freezers; but it wasn’t until I became a Sign Artist at Trader Joe’s that I began to truly understand how to use my skills practically and how to adhere to an aesthetic other than my own.
 The growth and success I found there gave me the confidence to pursue a bachelor’s degree, something I hadn’t previously considered.

 During college, my artistic exploration came to life.
-I majored in Interdisciplinary Art, a degree that combines study and practice across different artistic disciplines allowing students to explore connections between mediums and build a versatile creative skill set.
+I majored in Interdisciplinary Art, a degree that combines study and practice across different artistic disciplines.
 Though my college experience is not reflective of the work I do today, the interdisciplinary mindset has traveled with me into my career as a digital marketer and artist, using a diverse set of approaches to come up with the most effective solutions.

 Whether I’m designing for a client, volunteering in my community, or exploring a new medium, I believe in leading with curiosity and creating with purpose.